k-nikola/flask-app-infra/README.md

 ### Description:

 This repository is a monolithic infrastructure as code solution via Pulumi for the mentioned flask app.
 Each Pulumi stack includes all of the infrastructure components needed to host the app in the cloud. \
-Cloud provider of choice is Azure, and the resource of choic is container-group. \
+Cloud provider of choice is Azure, and the resource of choice is container-group. \
 Container group will host an instance of the app, and an instance of mysql database.
 This container group is located in an Azure Resource group, that also includes a File share.
 This file share will be used as a volume for mysql database container.\
 All of the state management is handled by Pulumi Service Backend.

 ### Setting up

-On the first time run, a project needs to be created \
+On the first time run, a Pulumi project needs to be created \
 `❯ pulumi new azure-typescript`\
 To set up state management via Pulumi Service Backend, login is required \
 `❯ pulumi login` \